CellProfiling/stable-diffusion/README.md

 You can test the winning algorithm on grand challenge platform [here](https://grand-challenge.org/algorithms/lmc_control/).
 The code to build and run docker container is also provided in this repo.
 This docker container takes transmitted light tiff as input, and output 4 same size predicted organelle tiff as outputs.

-You can also download the docker container image separately from [here](https://ell-vault.stanford.edu/dav/trangle/www/ISBI2024_lmc_algo0_latest.tar.gz) to test locally.
-The docker images of course contains the checkpoints described above.
+You can also download the docker container image from [here](https://ell-vault.stanford.edu/dav/trangle/www/ISBI2024_lmc_algo0_latest.tar.gz) to test locally.
+The docker image of course contains the checkpoints described above.

 ### Example results

 TODO: attached some image results here.

-## BibTeX
+### BibTeX
 This is a place holder, have not had time to finish the manuscript yet.
 ```
 @misc{le2024tlpainting,